(BEN zil pen i SIL oyl pol i LIE seen)

 Alpha1-Agonists: May diminish the diagnostic effect of Benzylpenicilloyl Polylysine.
 Management: Consider use of a histamine skin test as a positive control to assess a patient's ability to mount a wheal and flare response.
 Exceptions: Naphazoline (Nasal); Naphazoline (Ophthalmic); Oxymetazoline (Nasal); Phenylephrine (Nasal); Phenylephrine (Ophthalmic); Phenylephrine (Topical); Propylhexedrine; Xylometazoline.
 Consider therapy modification

 Antihistamines: May diminish the diagnostic effect of Benzylpenicilloyl Polylysine.
 Management: Suspend systemic H1 antagonists for benzylpenicilloyl-polylysine skin testing and delay testing until systemic antihistaminic effects have dissipated.
 A histamine skin test may be used to assess persistent antihistaminic effects.
 Exceptions: Levocabastine (Nasal).
 Consider therapy modification

 Frequency not defined.

-Local: Inflammation (intense; at skin test site), wheal (locally)
+Local: Local inflammation (intense; at skin test site)